MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/Uninstall-Module.md

 ### -WhatIf

-Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+Shows what would happen if `Uninstall-Module` runs.
+The cmdlet isn't run.

 ```yaml
 Type: SwitchParameter